Suppy-IO/ios-sdk/README.md

 ```

 ## Usage
-This library can be used for iPhones, iPads and MacOS.
-It supports iOS 10.0 and above.
+This library supports iOS and iPadOS 10.0 and above.

 #### Imports
 Swift: `import SuppyConfig`